miyago1/CAN-flash/README.md

 # CAN-Flash
-A customer verison of [Optiboot](https://github.com/Optiboot/optiboot) with support for flashing firmware over CAN with SAE J1939.
+A customer verison of [Optiboot](https://github.com/Optiboot/optiboot) with support for flashing firmware over CAN with SAE J1939.<br/>
-CRC32 for verifying firmware integrity.
+⁻ CRC32 for verifying firmware integrity.<br/>
+- Only a successfull firmware update will launch the sketch.
 # Bootloader
 Possibilities to initialize flash from Power-on reset and from running sketch, see [description](USAGE.MD) for usage.